-So, let’s dive into 24 of the most common (and important) questions I get asked about brain aneurysms, explained in a way that’s clear, compassionate, and medically accurate.
+We’ll walk through 24 of the most common (and important) questions I get asked about brain aneurysms, explained in a way that’s clear, compassionate, and medically accurate.

-1. What Exactly Is a Brain Aneurysm?
+Toggle1.
+What Exactly is a Brain Aneurysm?

 There are two main types:

-• Saccular (berry) aneurysm – balloon-shaped and most common.
+- Saccular (berry) aneurysm: balloon-shaped and most common.

-• Fusiform aneurysm – longer, tube-shaped swelling of the vessel.
+- Fusiform aneurysm: longer, tube-shaped swelling of the vessel.

 2. Does Every Brain Aneurysm Require Treatment?